 |66-108 €||129.80 €||155-290 €||285.80 €||399.80 €|

-Installation: carried out as indicated in the diagrams; see the installation tips above (click on a kit for more details).
-For easy kits, diagrams are not yet available.
+Installation: as indicated in the diagrams; see the installation tips above (click on a kit for more details).
+For Easy Kits, diagrams are not yet available.
 If you order climbing elements and ask specifically for this, you will receive installation instructions.

 Vines Training/Shoot Guidance: See diagrams.
 Vertical cordon in combination with horizontal cordon (R 01).
 Spur pruning, above also medium-length and long cut.
 Also a combination of two different vines in separate planting pits is possible(R 02); with off-centre guidance on the vertical ropes, the shoots/branches should point inwards.
 Central guidance and coming from a common planting pit is also possible (R 03); then halve the number of branches in the vertical area.
 The distance between the horizontal ropes should - depending on internode spacing typical of the variety - be rather long (so, about 30 -35 cm).
 4 -5 horizontal ropes are often even more favourable than 3; then, the distance then can be less.